+Figure 18.
+D1100907 Mirror Holder Assembly.

 Inner Wire Clamp Magnet Assembly

 Assemble the ‘Inner Wire Clamps’ (2), using the ‘Inner Wire Clamp Magnet Align Tool’ and the ‘Magnet Flag Pin’ to insert the magnets (4).
 To keep the magnetic field ‘neutral’, the magnet on either side the ‘Inner Wire Clamp’ need to have opposite polarity.
 Both the ‘N’ needs to be facing outwards.